gvwilson/thirdbit/fiction/iffy/index.md

 Why'd they kill 'em?"

 "Because they could," Wales replied wearily.
-"There's no way they could get past the *Taroona*'s defenses when she was running at spec, but knocked off balance the way she was…"
+"There's no way they could hit her when she was running at spec, but knocked off balance the way she was…"
 He shrugged.
 "They saw a shot and they took it."